Skip to content

 7:55pm Maria Grant – Landscape Led Development: Protecting Dorset’s Unique Character

-8:15pm Dorset Council and BCP Council – The Challenge of meeting development needs whilst protecting and improving the environment
+8:15pm Cllr Nick Ireland and Cllr Millie Earl – The Challenge of meeting development needs whilst protecting and improving the environment

 8:45pm Q&A Session